facebook/ktfmt/README.md

 **Note** that `ktfmt` still has some rough edges which we're constantly working on fixing.

+The minimum supported runtime version is JDK 11, released September 2018.

 ## Demo

 |Before Formatting| Formatted by `ktfmt`|